-- Article by: Fiona Ross
+- Article created by: Fiona Ross

 The project ‘Two Centuries of Indian Print’ is of immense importance in making printed books accessible in digital form to researchers and the public alike.
 This collaborative project led by the British Library transcends physical boundaries whilst conserving the original, often fragile, imprints, for future generations.

 The first phase of the project sees the digitization of 4000 early Bengali books, yet it is not only the content of the books that is of significance to researchers but also their material properties that can be appreciated even in digital form.
 This is exemplified by two publications that form the focus of this brief essay.